divyjx/InvoiceManager/README.md

 # Invoice Manager

-API built with DRF for handling invoice and invoice detail requests
+Web API built with DRF for handling invoice and invoice detail requests

 ## Setup